Menu

 S. M. Krishna (left), Dr Rajkumar (centre), and Mallikarjun Kharge (right) addressing a press conference at Vidhana Soudha in Bengaluru after Rajkumar’s release from the clutches of forest brigand Veerappan in 2000

-• On 28 January 2017, S. M. Krishna made the decision to resign from his primary membership in the Congress party.
+• On 28 January 2017, S. M. Krishna decided to resign from his primary membership in the Congress party.
 His resignation was motivated by his belief that the party did not adequately value senior members and had strayed from its core principles.
 In a press conference, he expressed his views on his resignation, stating that the party seemed to prioritize managers rather than genuine political leaders.
 Furthermore, he voiced his concerns about a perceived lack of respect shown towards senior members within the party.
 [5]The Economic Times While addressing the press conference, Krishna said,

 The party just wants managers now, not mass leaders.
 I am old, yes, but is that a reason to sideline a loyal partyworker?
 A party that doest not respect seniors does not have a future.”